Ross A. Widenhoefer

 Thesis Title: Mechanistic Investigations of Gold(I)-catalyzed Carbene Transfer and Hydrofucntionalization Reactions

-Current Position: Bob is currently a teaching postdoc at Villanova University, PA.
+Current Position: Bob is currently an assistant professor at Delaware Valley University in Doylestown, PA.

 Hillary Straub, M.S.
 2017